Nursey Foundation Impact Fund

 The NFIF Grant Initiative was established to provide financial support to eligible 501(c)(3) nonprofits that align with our mission and demonstrate measurable community impact.
 Our funding process is fair, transparent and compliant.
 We conduct a thorough review of all applicants, prioritizing innovative and scalable projects that effectively address urgent community needs.

-Applications for Q2 open on March 3rd.
 Applicants can apply for grants up to $20,000.
 Meeting eligibility criteria does not guarantee funding, and each organization may apply only once per year.
 Applications will be reviewed on a competitive, first-come, first-served basis, so we encourage early submission for the best chance of approval.

 Eligibility & Funding Guidelines